The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.'" -Matthew 25:40

 STEP Force: (small group opportunity)

 Help residents get from Point A to Point B by propelling their wheelchair.
-Specifically may be a need for Chapel escorts.
+Specific needs include escorts to and from beauty salon appointments and chapel services.

 Assist in leading activities; help residents participate in activities that may be difficult for them to do independently, perform basic manicures, and more.